MaynardMiner/SWARM/config/parameters/README.md

 ## commandline.json
 * Created when launched.
 * Contains starting arguments for user.
 * If user did not specify a parameter- SWARM will use from default.json.
+May throw error, no big deal.
-* All parameters must be listed here.
+* All parameters must be listed here

 ## newarguments.json
 * Created from remote configuration/configuration help-me